ermengolbota/itv_miquel/README.md

   * IMPORTANT, if the recommended name can't or it's not used, change the first line of the file to USE [used database name];
 5. [Optional] If you want to change password of the admin part, we recommend doing so, navigate to the myitv directory an run the following command: htpasswd .htpasswd admin
 6. Change the the variables $db_database, db_username, and db_password, located on the path myitv/php/config.php to fit your database
+7. Change the permissions, at least, on the web directory to 755

 ## Running the tests ##
 WIP